Road to Damascus: the Syrian refugees who want to go home

 Although some Syrian refugees relinquish their passports to the German government, others are allowed to keep them.
 One conundrum brought up by several refugees is whether to renew their Syrian passports – at a cost of up to $760, or €640.

 Syrians who renew their documents and visit the embassy are, often unknowingly, entering a legal minefield.
-Both Sabine Lehmann, of the United Nations’ International Organization for Migration in Berlin, and a German asylum lawyer who works with refugees admit that when refugees’ statuses come up for renewal, these actions could be a reason to deny their claims.
+German asylum lawyers we spoke to admitted that when refugees’ statuses come up for renewal, these actions could be a reason to deny their claims.

 In an email, a spokesperson for the Federal Office for Migration and Refugees says cases are examined individually, but confirms that under the law Syrians lose refugee status if they renew passports or do anything else to place themselves “under the protection of the state whose nationality they hold”.